-We had NO bookings done in Madikere and this being a long weekend, I had my own doubts about getting any accommodation there.
-Actually, to be honest, I was somewhere in the back of my mind, prepared to ride in the night, all the way back to bangalore.
+We had NO bookings done in Madikeri and this being a long weekend, I had my own doubts about getting any accommodation there.
+Actually, to be honest, I was somewhere in the back of my mind, prepared to ride in the night, all the way back to Bangalore.

-The road to Madikere was awesome, specially when you hit the ‘twisties‘.
+The road to Madikere was awesome, especially when you hit the ‘twisties‘.
 I enjoyed the last 25kms of the twisties to the fullest, it felt like this bike was meant for such roads!!

 We had a wonderful stay there and after a fantastic coorgi breakfast and some exploring of the place, we finally left for Bangalore at about 10.30 AM.
 This time, the roads were fantastic all the way and after a lot of breaks, we managed to reach Bangalore by 5 PM.